djcarter85/running/_posts/2021-07-22-weekly-exercise.md

 I'm going to document how I'm doing with the chart below.
 I hope this will give me incentive to see it through!

 One particular aim early on is to get back up to doing 5km runs regularly.
-Parkrun starts up again on 24 June and so it seems reasonable to try and do a 5k every weekend.
+Parkrun starts up again on 24 July and so it seems reasonable to try and do a 5k every weekend.
 I won't stick to that religiously but it's a good goal to have in mind.

 <div class="table-responsive-lg">
   <table class="table table-striped table-sm table-hover">